textileio/powergate/README.md

 ###  ⚡ FFS
 This module provides a multitiered file storage API built on Filecoin and IPFS.
 Storing data on IPFS and Filecoin is as easy as expressing your desired configuration for storing a Cid.

 Want to know more about this Powergate module?
-Check out our presentation and demo at the _IPFS Pinning Summit_:
+Check out the [FFS design document](https://github.com/textileio/powergate/blob/master/ffs/Design.md) and our presentation and demo at the _IPFS Pinning Summit_:
 [![Video](https://img.youtube.com/vi/aiOTSkz_6aY/0.jpg)](https://youtu.be/aiOTSkz_6aY)

 ### 💫 API + CLI